-Source: 3,535,094 individual projections in the Orange Envelope for 2010 $\,$
+Source: 4,021,492 individual projections in the Orange Envelope for 2011

-Both the assumptions underlying this calculation and the method applied differ in important respects from those in the calculation of pension levels in the table on page 34 and in the three bar graphs.
-In the calculation of the pension level, the comparison income is the average income below the ceiling on pension credit for persons aged 16-64 in the respective year.
-In the diagram above, the comparison income is below the ceiling in 2008 for each individual - corresponding to projected final earnings since it is assumed that there will be no real growth in earnings.
-For young individuals, who have earned few years of pension credit, this means that the compensation rate has been calculated with a virtually straight-line earnings profile.
-For individuals relatively close to retirement age, the pension has been calculated on the basis of their actual incomes - this means that on average the profile will be concave.
+Both the assumptions underlying this calculation and the method used differ in important respects from those used in calculating pension levels in the table on page 28 and in the three bar graphs.
+In the calculation of the pension level, the comparison income is the average income below the ceiling on earnings for persons aged 16-64 in the respective year.
+In the diagram above, the comparison income is the income below the ceiling in 2009 for the respective individual - equivalent to projected final income since it is assumed that there will be no growth in real earnings.
+For young individuals, with few years of earned pension credit, this means that the replacement rate is calculated with a virtually straight-line income profile.
+For persons who are relatively close to the retirement age, pensions are calculated on the basis of the actual incomes that they have earned - on average this means a concave profile.

-The high compensation rates for the oldest birth cohorts are explainable partly by the fact that their own incomes, which are taken here as comparison incomes, have begun to decrease.
-As a consequence, the compensation rate is higher with the method used here.
-An additional explanation is that for birth cohorts 1951-1953, a portion of their pensions - 15, 10, and 5 percent, respectively - are calculated according to the provisions of the ATP, which on average are more favourable.
-The reason why the variation in compensation rates decreases with the descending age of birth cohorts is that the calculation becomes more fictitious and straight-line the younger the birth cohort.
-The slightly rising compensation rates beginning with the birth cohorts of the mid-1950's reflect the increasing importance of the premium pension for these birth cohorts.
-Assuming an excess return of 3.5 percent, and that life expectancy will increase at a lower rate, there will be a slight upturn in the (median) replacement rate beginning with birth cohort 1955.
+The high replacement rates for the oldest birth cohorts are partly due to the fact that their own incomes, which have been used as comparison incomes, have begun to decrease.
+As a result, the replacement rate will be higher with the method used here.
+A further explanation is that the birth cohorts born in 1951-1953 will receive 15, 10 and 5 percent, respectively, of their pension computed according to the ATP rules, which on average are more favourable.
+The reason why the spread in replacement rates decreases with each younger annual birth cohort is that the calculation becomes increasingly fictitious and straight-line for each younger cohort.
+The weak increase in replacement rates beginning with the cohorts born in the mid-1950's is explained by the greater importance of the premium pension for these cohorts.
+With the assumed excess return of 3.5 percent, and the assumption that life expectancy will increase at a lower rate, there will be a slight upturn in the replacement rate (median) beginning with birth cohort 1955.